SuhailAliyar/Load-files-to-aws-s3-using-spring-boot/README.md

-# LoadImagesToAwsS3
+# LoadFilesesToAwsS3
-Web application which can help you to download and load to AWS S. Technologies used: Spring boot, AWS S3 andSwagger2.
+Web application which can help you to download and load Files to AWS S. Technologies used: Spring boot, AWS S3 andSwagger2.